Rediscovering Deep Neural Networks Through Finite-State Distributions: Experimental Evaluations

-For all the conventional CNN networks, the data was centered at the origin and ZCA whitening was employed.
-Additionally, the original optimized learning rates were used to train the CNNs.
-The weights in all the models were regularized with $\ell_2$ norm, where in the case of NIN and VGG the regularization coefficient is defined per layer.
-VGG was unable to learn without being equipped with BatchNorm and Dropout layers.
-In the case of NIN, we could not train NIN without Dropout and BatchNorm, therefore we rely on the results reported in \cite{lin2013network} on vanilla NIN (without Dropout and BatchNorm) trained on CIFAR10 for 200 epochs.
-Figure 3 in \cite{lin2013network} reports the test error of vanilla NIN on CIFAR10 as roughly 19\%, which is similar to the results obtained by the Finite counterpart.
-The final test error reduces to 14.51\% over the number of epochs, which is unknown to us.
-The vanilla NIN results on CIFAR100 are not available in the original paper.
-FCNNs achieved lower performance in VGG and NIN architectures which are equipped with Dropout and BatchNorm.
-Note that FCNN performs without regularization, data preprocessing, hyper-parameter optimization, and change of learning rate.
-The results show that the finite state models' performance is at the same scale as CNNs, considering the simplicity of FCNNs.
+FKNNs achieved lower performance in VGG and NIN architectures which are equipped with Dropout and BatchNorm.
+The results show that the finite state models' performance is at the same scale as CNNs, considering the simplicity of FKNNs.
 Spherical parameterization performs better than Log Simplex in NIN-Finite and Quick-CIFAR-Finite networks, whereas in VGG-Finite Log Simplex is superior.
 We do not have a definite explanation for the difference in performance of parameterizations in different architecture settings.
 However, the results show that none are objectively superior as they stand.